npquintos/VIDM/README.md

 When in normal mode, '/' would allow you to search for a particular window by matching on the window title.
 When in insert mode, Win-/ does the same thing.
+__In general, anything you could do in normal mode can be done in insert mode by prepending the corresponding normal keys with Win modifier__
 ## You exit the "Normal" mode and enter the "Insert" mode by pressing *Enter* on a currently selected window. ##